We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 Always begin with a small amount of your chosen remedy to see how your skin reacts, and discontinue use if it irritates your skin with a prolonged burning sensation.
 Discontinue any home treatments if the outbreak gets worse.

 Talk to your doctor if you plan on taking oral supplements.
 Herbal remedies and supplements can interact with any medications and cause unintended side effects.

-Without treatment, a fever blister can last as long as four weeks.
+Without treatment, a fever blister can last as long as two weeks.
 Unlike natural remedies, antiviral drugs are a set dose and proven to speed up the healing process, as well as lower the amount of virus present.